jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_alarmlog.md

 Acknowledged by | The user who acknowledged the alarm.
 Acknowledgment Comment | The comment entered by the user when they acknowledged the alarm.

 {% include tip.html content="The alarm log is a Spotlight grid which may be saved to a file or the clipboard.
 To show / hide columns on the grid, right-click the grid headings and select Organize Columns.
-Refer to the help for more information on Spotlight grids." %}
+See also [Spotlight grids][enterprise_display_grids]." %}

 ## Filter the alarm log